Children's Hospital is part of the UPMC family.

 In a healthy child, the central nervous system communicates with the immune system, signaling it to react when an infection or other stressor attacks the body.
 That immune system response is what keeps us from getting sick or rallies the body to recover from an illness.
 But sometimes this communication can break down, causing the immune system to go into overdrive and attack healthy cells.

-The Neuroimmunology Clinic at Children’s Hospital of Pittsburgh of UPMC’s Brain Care Institute focuses on this delicate relationship between the nervous system and the immune system for the diagnosis, education, and treatment of children with acquired inflammatory disorders of the central nervous system due to immunity-related factors.
+The Neuroimmunology Clinic at UPMC Children’s Hospital of Pittsburgh’s Brain Care Institute focuses on this delicate relationship between the nervous system and the immune system for the diagnosis, education, and treatment of children with acquired inflammatory disorders of the central nervous system due to immunity-related factors.

 Learn more about ADS and other neuroimmunologic disorders.